Luther Point Bible Camp History

 Some significant improvements were made to the facilities in 1983-84 including a new septic system and an addition to the Gary Loktu Center (which included bathroom and shower facilities, kitchen storage and a walk in refrigerator/freezer).
 The ministry also expanded in the number of staff hired and programs offered during the eleven years that Berkland served as director.
 He retired in October of 1991, and in May of 1992, Rev. Craig Corbin became Executive Director.

 Under Rev. Craig Corbin’s direction a beautiful Retreat Center was built and most of the buildings except for the Camper Cabins on site were remodeled and updated.
 He also started a campaign to build a Storm Shelter/Multi-purpose building.
 Corbin retired in October 2013.
 Jesse Weiss served as the Term Executive Director from November 2013 until September 2014.
-Rev. Mark Peters started on September 15th, 2014 as the Executive Director.
+Rev. Mark Peters served as the Executive Director from September 2014-16.

 A volunteer Board of Directors, elected from the camp’s constituency at the annual meeting, provides direction and supervision of the ministry, and hires the Executive Director.
-The camp has seven other year round staff and hires approximately 45 summer staff, primarily college age adults.
+The camp has five other year round staff and hires approximately 35 summer staff, primarily college age adults.

 Luther Point’s summer program includes day, half week, and week long sessions for children in grades 1-12 as well as a special week for families.
 The camp can accommodate up to 140 campers each week and offers week long canoe trips on the Namekagon and St. Croix Rivers for junior and senior high youth.
 Retreat groups use the camp on weekends during the eight weeks of Bible Camp Sessions.
 During the fall, winter, and spring the camp hosts retreat groups during the weekends and weekdays.
 Luther Point opens its doors to community groups and family gatherings, as well as retreaters from any church denomination.